Talks with Zimbabwe President Emmerson Mnangagwa

 “Unique landscape and natural, mineral and recreational resources of Zimbabwe also offer broad opportunities for our cooperation.
 Therefore, Belarusian companies can take part in the erection of hydroenergy facilities, turn-key construction of solar power stations, geological survey and mining of natural resources,” the Belarusian head of state said.

 He mentioned active development of humanitarian cooperation.
 The sides concluded agreements on student exchange, higher education opportunities for Zimbabwean people in Belarus.
 Besides, leading healthcare organizations of Belarus can provide high-quality medical aid to Zimbabwean citizens.
-“Our achievements in neurosurgery, orthopedics, cardiology, oncology, transplantology, medical rehabilitation are well known abroad,” Alexander Lukashenko remarked.
+“Our achievements in neurosurgery, orthopedics, cardiology, oncology, transplantology, medical rehabilitation are well known abroad,” Aleksandr Lukashenko remarked.

 The head of state believes that the formation of the Belarusian-Zimbabwean intergovernmental commission for trade and economic cooperation could stimulate the fulfillment of plans.
 He noted that direct contacts and good communication between ministries, organizations and companies are needed to facilitate the implementation of investment and joint projects.
 “We should pay maximum attention to the proposals of both sides.
 This is the only way to fulfill our plans,” the head of state believes.

-Alexander Lukashenko added that business circles, associations of businessmen, chambers of commerce and industry of the two states should also become important elements in the development of new joint projects.
+Aleksandr Lukashenko added that business circles, associations of businessmen, chambers of commerce and industry of the two states should also become important elements in the development of new joint projects.

 “Belarus is open for dialogue on all topics of interest.
 We are prepared to the comprehensive discussion of our interaction, the ways to increase bilateral trade and expand mutually beneficial partnership.
 I want to emphasize that there are no closed topics in cooperation with Zimbabwe for Belarus,” the President concluded.